techworkersco/twc-site-berlin/statute.md

 2.1

-A Berlin TWC assembly is a meeting that is defined by a date, a location and an agenda produced by the Coordination team (defined later).
+A Berlin TWC assembly is a meeting that is defined by a date, a location (physical or digital) and an agenda produced by the Coordination team (defined later).

 2.2